Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Maximal Matching Algorithm

 \section{Maximal Matching Algorithm}

 The basic idea of our algorithm is, starting with the empty matching, to greedily add disjoint edges until a maximal matching is achieved.
 The challenge is to keep each node's energy cost low.
 We achieve this by having nodes wake up at random times, and try to recruit one of their neighbors to pair with them.
-If this succeeds, and is not hampered by additional, redundant, neighbors that also happen to wake up, then an edge is added to the matching.
+If this succeeds without being hampered by additional, redundant, neighbors that also happen to wake up, then an edge is added to the matching.

-To ensure that both endpoints of the edge agree about who they are paired with, the nodes execute a three-step ``handshake" protocol, with the property that, if it succeeds, both nodes know that the other node has only been in communication with them, and was not, for instance, trying to form an edge with another, different, endpoint.
+To ensure that both endpoints of the edge agree about who they are paired with, the nodes execute a three-step ``handshake'' protocol, with the property that, if it succeeds, both nodes know that the other node has only been in communication with them, and was not, for instance, trying to form an edge with another, different, endpoint.

 To keep the energy costs low, it is essential that nodes wake up with approximately the correct frequency.
-If the rate is too high (significantly greater than the inverse of the degree), too many nodes will wake up at once, causing collisions.
+If the rate is too high, too many nodes will wake up at once, causing collisions.
 Even if we get around these collisions by some device, having too many nodes wake up at once seems likely to lead to excessive energy consumption, since at most one neighbor of a node can get a message through in a single round.

-If the rate is too low (significantly less than the inverse of the degree), then too few nodes will wake up at once, again leading to an excessive waste of energy, since a node whose neighbors are all asleep cannot get anywhere.
+If, on the other hand, the rate is too low, too few nodes will wake up at once, again leading to an excessive waste of energy, since a node whose neighbors are all asleep cannot form an edge all by itself.